-Examples of these types of statements include getting database metadata from INFORMATION_SCHEMA tables (which with large numbers of databases and tables can become costly), or any custom SQL that is used to monitor application specific statistics.
+Examples of these types of statements include getting database metadata from INFORMATION_SCHEMA tables, or any custom SQL that is used to monitor application specific statistics.

-If you are manually managing this user, it should have at least the SELECT and SHOW DATABASES privileges globally, and UPDATE on the performance_schema.threads table.
+If you are manually managing this user, it should have at least the EXECUTE, SELECT and SHOW DATABASES privileges globally, and UPDATE on the performance_schema.threads table.
 If you intend to use EXPLAIN on views, you must also grant SHOW VIEW.